It is a genetic disorder that is fatal unless detected and treated before a serious illness develops from copper poisoning.

 - You should check the amount of copper in your drinking water or look for a source of copper-free water.

-Regular follow-up visits and lab tests should be done to make sure your copper levels are under control.
+Regular follow-up visits and lab tests should be done to ensure your copper levels are controlled.

 To keep the liver healthy, precautions should be taken to be vaccinated against hepatitis A and B.